ExpHP/vasp-poscar/README.md

 `vasp-poscar` is primarily a backend-level crate for *reading and writing a file format.*  It aims to provide:

 * **reasonable diagnostics** on malformed files, with special consideration given to errors that are easy to make
-* **round-trippable precision**; when a POSCAR is read in, it does not automatically absorb the scale into the lattice matrix, or convert everything into its favorite representation (direct vs cartesian). *Those are __your__ decisions to make!* In the meanwhile, the in-memory representation of the poscar leaves everything exactly as is (modulo nits like case and whitespace), so that nary even a negative zero is lost when it is written back to a file.
+* **round-trippable precision**; when a POSCAR is read in, it does not automatically absorb the scale into the lattice matrix, or convert everything into its favorite representation (direct vs cartesian). *Those are __your__ decisions to make!*

 `vasp-poscar` is secondarily a crate for *managing the redundant forms of data that exist within the file.*  While not currently implemented, it is eventually planned for this crate to provide basic facilities for: